 Replacement Report of Birth Abroad

-The approved Consular Report of Birth Abroad of a Citizen of the United States of America (FS-240) is evidence that your child acquired United States citizenship at birth.
-This form is known as a basic citizenship document.
-The duplicate of the form FS-240 has been forwarded to the Passport Office of the Department of State in Washington, D.C. for permanent filing purposes, together with your application for a consular report of birth abroad, form DS-2029, which you recently completed.
+The approved Consular Report of Birth Abroad of a Citizen of the United States of America is evidence that your child acquired United States citizenship at birth.
+This form is a basic citizenship document that can also serve as a birth certificate when enrolling your child in U.S. schools; some U.S. states may also require it for driver’s license issuances, so it is important to safeguard this document as you would a U.S. state-issued birth certificate.
+The applications, when processing is completed, are forwarded to Passport Services at the Department of State in Washington, D.C. for permanent filing storage; therefore, Passport Services is the only office which may issue a replacement.

 In order to obtain a replacement document for a lost/stolen or mutilated Consular Report of Birth Abroad, you will need to contact Passport Services at the U.S. Department of State.
 Instructions are available by clicking here.